hiitsmatan/ansible-role-install-kube/README.md

 cd roles
 git clone https://github.com/hiitsmatan/ansible-role-install-kube.git
 ```
 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Example of how to use your role in a playbook:
 ```
 - hosts: all
   become: yes